-Patient-clinician messaging is currently supported principally within EHR-integrated patient portals.
+Patient-clinician electronic messaging is currently supported principally within proprietary and provider specific EHR-integrated patient portals.
+Most patient portals also do not support multi-party messaging capabilities, even when all care providers are from the same institution.

-- Patients desire the ability to utilize additional methods of secure communication that allow them to choose their preferred application interface to message with providers and other caregivers at multiple institutions or using multiple HIT systems. - Any viable solution to support patient-clinician communications must fully integrate with EHR workflows. - Early experience with patient-to-provider Direct messaging suggests that this is a feasible solution but there has been little adoption by the provider community. - FHIR could potentially support secure clinician-patient messaging.
+- Patients desire the ability to use methods of secure communication that allow them to choose their preferred application interface to message with providers and other caregivers at multiple institutions or using multiple HIT systems. - Preferred methods for communications among patients and providers may include insecure methods such as email and SMS text. - Early experience with patient-to-provider messaging via the Direct protocol suggests that this is a feasible solution, but there has been little adoption by patients or the provider community. - Viable messaging solutions will integrate with one another as well as with established clinician workflows for portal-based messaging. - FHIR could potentially support secure clinician-patient messaging. - Reimbursement policies may need to be adjusted to encourage electronic non-traditional communications between patients and providers.